H6gvbhYujnhwP/thegreenagents-studio/BLUEPRINT.md

 - **Audit-log viewer** UI for `GET /api/email/audit-log`
 - **`export default router` mid-file in routes/email.js** — cosmetic, not blocking
 - **Drip reset on edit confirmation dialog** — currently changes apply tomorrow
+- **Stale-brief warning** is currently 14 days.
+May want tuning based on observed cadence.
+- **Reply send retry on transient SES failure.** Currently fails fast with a 502 + error banner.
+Could add 1 retry with backoff for transient throttle errors.
+- **Inbox infinite scroll / search.** Capped at 100 most-recent replies.
+If a customer has thousands, older ones are invisible.
+- **Visible feedback when a service is set to "Not required"** — subtle warning text on the Manage panel.
+- **Banner at top of Manage panel when zero services are subscribed:** "This customer has no services enabled — they'll see 'Not Subscribed' on every tab."
+- **Greater visual distinction for the Save Services button when dirty** — currently relies on opacity change which can be missed.

 ---